CONSUMER MEDICINE INFORMATION

 How much to take

-The usual adult dose is 10 mg at bedtime.
+The usual dose of SOMIDEM is one 10 mg tablet at bedtime.

 Ask your doctor if you are unsure of the correct dose for you.